-Luckily, measure critique can lead to better economic models.
+Luckily, pivots in econometric methodology has historically lead to better economic models.
 The demise of large Keynesian simultaneous-equation models ultimately yielded a vibrant literature producing VARs, DSGEs, dynamic factor models, and more.
 Models ought to always be improving.
-And many see that machine learning (ML) has the potential to keep this process going in the coming decades.

-My enthusiasm for the Macro ML revolution was reinvigorated by Phillipe Goulet Coloumbe’s (PGC) inspiring work on the Macro Random Forest (MRF) and now the Hemisphere Neural Network (HNN).
+My enthusiasm for the Macro ML revolution is uniquely excited by Phillipe Goulet Coloumbe’s (PGC) work on the Macro Random Forest (MRF) and now the Hemisphere Neural Network (HNN).

 The new HNN paper strikes with an informative example at the heart of economic theory: the Phillips Curve (PC).